 Tell parents and carers

-Download our handy newsletter templates to tell parents and carers about the Challenge and encourage them to take their children to the library over the holidays.
+Download our handy template copy to tell parents and carers about the Challenge and encourage them to take their children to the library over the holidays.

 Celebrate pupils’ reading when they get back to school!